HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/access_digital_asset_mgmt.md

 Follow the steps to access HCL Digital Experience 9.5 Digital Asset Management from the Practitioner Studio:

-1. In HCL Digital Experience 9.5 Practitioner Studio interface, select **Digital Assets** from the navigator as shown below.
+1. In the HCL Digital Experience 9.5 Practitioner Studio interface, select **Digital Assets** from the navigator.

     ![Select Digital Assets from the Practitioner Studio navigator](../../images/dam_practitioner_studio_home_page.png)